knaepp/MusicTribeAutoDownload/README.md

 M32DownloadFirmware
 ================
-This small python3 script accesses the [Musictribe](https://www.musictribe.com)Website and analyzes the version numbers of your products of interest and downloads them to your harddrive.
+This small python3 script accesses the [Musictribe](https://www.musictribe.com) Website and analyzes the version numbers of your products of interest and downloads them to your harddrive.
 Installation on you iOS Device
 ====================
 Just copy the python-script to a somehow useable place.
 Include the MusicTribeAutoDownload.ini configuration file in the same directory as the python script.
 In our case the script runs on a linux machine which is used for other subjects.
 The crontab runs the python script once each hour.
 Configuration
 ===========
 The configuration of the script is configured using the ini-file.
 This file is structured using sections.